Learn about tools that will help you create your unique style

 Tint overrides can be handy, for instance, when you are designing tabs or panels with elements that can have different states expressed through different colors.

 Note that before using tint overrides you should add default tints.

-The demo below shows three instances of the same symbol.
-We first applied a tint override to a nested element, then switched to the symbol edit mode and modified the default tint.
+The demo below shows three instances of the same component.
+We first applied a tint override to a nested element, then switched to the component edit mode and modified the default tint.
 In the latter case, the change applied only to the instances without the override.

 When you apply an override, the reset button appears in the Tint section of the Inspector.
 Use this button to remove the override.

 For details about overrides, read here.

 The suggestions panel appears when you select a shape or an open path.
 It displays suggestions of styling options based on your previous actions and choices.
 In case you’ve just started using Lunacy, the panel will provide some preset styles.

 Also, the list of suggested options depends on the background: Lunacy excludes options that would be scarcely visible against the current background.

 A view of the panel is shown in the figure below.

 It features a set of independently scrollable columns that include: